Skip to content

 Author+

-André J. Branch is associate professor of teacher education at San Diego State University, the cofounder and director of the International Research Network of Ethnic Identity Pedagogy, and serves on the California State University Center for Transformational Education Preparation Programs.
+André J. Branch is associate professor of teacher education at San Diego State University, the cofounder and director of the International Research Network of Ethnic Identity Pedagogy, and serves with the California State University Center for Transformational Education Preparation Programs.

 $44.95